PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 with `1 passed`, and the single sequential direct quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The indexed unbound-input layout checkpoint passed exact issue-report and former-implementation equivalence across DEQUANTIZE, SHAPE, RESHAPE, SPLIT, and two-consumer MUL-alias repair, plus nearest-source, quantization/signature, mixed-fan-out guard, one-index-build, no-issue/no-index, maintained-index, and ownership coverage plus nearest DEQUANTIZE fallback and strict exact-source preference with `8 passed`.
+Its complete related QLinear/layout selection passed with `9 passed`.
+The complete architecture file passed with `147 passed`; the lightweight core/indexed selection passed with `117 passed`.
+An actual GRU lowering/unbound-input check passed with `1 passed`, and the single sequential direct quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The